sapphireUI/SapphireUI/docs/getting_started/cli.md

 # list

-This command displays all available components, wrapped React components, and themes from the Buridan UI library.
+This command displays all available components, wrapped React components, and themes from the Sapphire UI library.
 It's useful for discovering what's available before adding it to your project.

 ```bash
 sapphireui  list